lingeringwillx/StructIO/README.md

 **unpack_pstr(b, numbytes, endian=None, start=0)**

 Converts bytes object *b* into a Pascal string. *numbytes* is used to specify how many bytes are used for the string's length in the object.
-The endian of the length of the string is specified with the *endian* argument. *b* will only be converted up to the length specified in the bytes object.
+The endian of the length of the string is specified with the *endian* argument, otherwise the endian stored in the *endian* attribute of the object is used. *b* will only be converted up to the length specified in the bytes object.
 If *start* is specified, then the bytes object will be converted starting from position *start*.
 Returns a tuple containing both the value and the length of the type.

 **pack_pstr(string, numbytes, endian=None)**

 Converts *string* into a bytes object in the Pascal string format. *numbytes* is used to specify how many bytes are used for the string's length.
-The endian of the length of the string is specified with the *endian* argument.
+The endian of the length of the string is specified with the *endian* argument, otherwise the endian stored in the *endian* attribute of the object is used.

 **unpack_7bint(b, start=0)**